nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User starts up ManageEZPZ.
 2. ManageEZPZ greets User with our HELP page, with all the commands.
 3. User wants to add a new Employee, enters command to add Employee.
-4. ManageEZPZ adds the Employee & confirms with a successful message that the task is marked <br><br>
+4. ManageEZPZ adds the Employee & confirms with a successful message that the task is marked

    Use case ends.